Teamwork is a valuable work and life skill

 - The challenger is a member who questions the goals, methods and even the ethics of the team, is willing to disagree with the leader or higher authority, and encourages the team to take well-conceived risks.

 Whether at work, in your 4-H club or other areas of your life, knowing how you contribute to a team is useful.
-Once you take the Parker Team Player Survey and have your scores, you can use the following questions to reflect on your styles to enhance your team player effectiveness.
-It would also be beneficial to talk about the different styles with any team you are currently serving on as a member.
+Once you take the Parker Team Player Survey and have your scores, you can use the following questions to reflect on your styles to enhance your effectiveness as a team player.
+It would also be beneficial to talk about the different styles with any team in which you currently serve as a contributing member.
+Here are some questions to think about:

 - What teams do you currently serve on?